yashc95/context4sats/README.md

 Where difficult is whether the particular classification is traditionally hard for classifiers.
 If you want to use smaller images with the individual bounding boxes let me know.
 I can do that pretty easily.

-Also the val and test set distributions are a little wonky now but can be readjusted to be better if you want smaller images with just one bounding box per image.
-Was just hard to get an even distribution with the large images since some images have like 100s of a particular class in them.

 For YOLO labels, the classes are:
 0 = 'plane'
 1 = 'large-vehicle'